Safe & Secure

 Buy Bitcoin(s)

-Now we get to the part you’ve been waiting for – it’s time to buy some Bitcoins.
-Coinbase makes this super easy, and you can buy them just as easily as you would buy a book on Amazon.
+Now we come to the part you've been waiting for - it's time to get some Bitcoins.
+Coinbase makes this extremely easy, and you can get them as easily as you would get a book from Amazon.

-Click the “Buy/Sell” tab on the main menu bar at the top of the screen.
-You’ll then see various cryptocurrencies for sale.
-Obviously, in this case, you’ll want to select Bitcoin.
+Select the "Buy/Sell" tab from the main menu bar at the top of the screen.
+After making your selection, you will see a number of different cryptocurrencies available for purchase.
+At this point, you would naturally choose Bitcoin.

 CoinbaseBuy

-There’s no need to say much else here.
-It’s a simple enough process whereby you enter the amount of Bitcoin you want to buy and execute the trade.
-After a few minutes, your Bitcoin(s) will appear in your BTC wallet.
-You’ll be able to see exactly how much this is worth at any given time thanks to the interactive interface Coinbase provides.
+There's not much more to say here.
+It's a simple enough process where you enter the number of Bitcoins you want to buy and execute the trade.
+After a while, your Bitcoin(s) will show up in your BTC wallet.
+You can see with some precision what this is worth at any given moment because of the interactive interface that Coinbase provides.

-From here, we highly recommend moving your Bitcoins off Coinbase and onto a secure Bitcoin wallet.
-Coinbase has so far never had a major hack or intrusion, but it’s still much safer to store your coins in a digital or hardware wallet if you plan to hold them for any length of time.
+We strongly recommend transferring your bitcoins from Coinbase to a secure bitcoin wallet.
+To date, there have been no major hacks or intrusions on Coinbase, but it is much safer to keep your coins in a digital or hardware wallet if you plan to hold them for any length of time.

 What Is 2-Factor Authentication?